 Because that’s the only thing that will get us through life on this horrible, wicked planet.

 All of these items are for sale as full-size posters and greeting cards on my CafePress.com web site.
 I’ve also got some cool T-shirts and sweatshirts.

-Andrew and I help with this party every year, primarily because it benefits Access AIDS Care, our local AIDS service organization.
+Andrew and I help with this party every year, primarily because it benefits the LGBT Life Center, our local AIDS service organization.
 But it’s also great fun with our besties.
 This year, the theme centered around The Oscars, and I built a Step and Repeat so we could pretend we are famous movie stars.
 The participants became goofier as the night (and the drinks) wore on.